Bright-04/terraform-atlantis-workshop/readme.md

 ## Overview

+This workshop demonstrates **Environment Pro### 🚧 In Progress
+- [ ] **LocalStack Infrastructure Validation**
+  - Verify LocalStack EC2 instance simulation
+  - Test S3 bucket functionality in LocalStack
+  - Validate security group configurations
+  - Test networking and routing within LocalStack

+### 📋 Planned
+- [ ] **AWS Production Deployment**
+  - Switch from LocalStack to real AWS
+  - Configure real AWS credentials
+  - Deploy to production AWS environment
-This workshop demonstrates **Environment Provisioning Automation** using Terraform and Atlantis with a focus on approval workflows, cost controls, and monitoring integration.
+  - Set up cost monitoring and alertsg Automation** using Terraform and Atlantis with a focus on approval workflows, cost controls, and monitoring integration.
 The project is designed to work with both LocalStack (for cost-free development) and real AWS infrastructure.

 ### Workshop Objectives
 - Implement automated environment provisioning with Terraform